 - In narrative essay, you can twist and turn the structure to make it more interesting, but in expository essay make sure that it is linear.

-It includes: introduction, setting, plot, characters, climax and conclusion.
+It includes an introduction, setting, plot, characters, climax, and conclusion.

-- Introduction is the general description about the key points of the story.
+- Introduction is the general description of the key points of the story.

 - Setting is where all action takes place.
 What is it?
 What words you should use to make readers feel like the main heroes when it is read.

-- Plot: the key action of the story, explains the reasons of telling it.
+- Plot: the key action of the story, explains the reasons for telling it.

 - Characters: main heroes of the story.
-What does it say us about main heroes?
-And what do they say us about the story?
+What does it tell us about the main heroes?
+And what do they tell us about the story?